ColomboStefania/Nintendo64/README.md

 How to start with it

-.clone repository
+-clone repository
-.yarn init
+-yarn init
-.yarn install
+-yarn install
-.open front.html  in your browser
+-open front.html  in your browser

 Restrictions: